-3.16 For some time, a key feature of our income tax law (and accounting concepts) has been changes in net assets.21 It can be argued that is the rationale that explains many of the amendments to the law.
-Even now, that rationale continues to account for the business tax reform policy recommendations in ATSR.
+3.16 For some time, a key feature of our income tax law (and accounting concepts) has been measuring changes in net assets.31 It can be argued that is the rationale thatassets.
+It is suggested in Chapter 2 that this object explains many of the amendments to the law.
+Even now, that rationaleobject continues to account for the business tax reformRalph Committee's policy recommendations in ATSR.